uniport/uniport-gateway/docs/src/main/mkdocs/content/03-configuration-deployment/index.md

 ### Logging

 The log level can also be configured individually at the package level if the global log level is insufficient.
-The Portal-Gateway uses [logback](https://github.com/qos-ch/logback) as its logging backend, allowing logging behavior to be configured via the `logback.xml` file.
+The Uniport-Gateway uses [logback](https://github.com/qos-ch/logback) as its logging backend, allowing logging behavior to be configured via the `logback.xml` file.
 To adjust the log level at the package level, the `logback.xml` file must be [extended with a logger](https://logback.qos.ch/manual/configuration.html#loggerElement).

 !!! example "Setting the Log Level for `com.inventage`"